Goda’s Slave – Chapter 7: Twin Gardens

 “What’s this?” she asked, tilting the page sideways.
 “Everything looks fancy and hard to read.”

-“Oh, I learned the Middlelander script in a calligraphy class.
+“Oh, I learned the Middleland script in a calligraphy class.
 I write Upperlander the same way.
 My tutor always said that beauty is never frivolous when you’re—”

 Kanna gave her a wry look.
 The assistant handed her another sheet, and Kanna racked her brain to try to remember any alternative styles of the Middlelander script—but before she had set her pen to the paper again, the woman’s hand whacked the table with exasperation.